 I feel like today has done me the world of good.
 Stepping out of the craziness of it all for just a little while has put my feet back on the ground again.
 I feel like I’d been swept up in a flurry of madness and now I’m back on solid ground.

-Not only does this remind me of the value of slowing down once in a while, I now feel like a complete wally.
-From and outside perspective, looking back, life’s been simple really.
+Not only does this remind me of the value of slowing down once in a while, but I now feel like a complete wally.
+From an outside perspective, looking back, life’s been simple all along really.